5 Reasons why Residency is MORE Rewarding than Medical School

 5) Light at the end of tunnel

 Even though you’ve been through undergraduate and many of your friends are “done” with education, in medical school in many ways you are just starting.
 Even after you successfully finish step 1 (maybe the biggest milestone of medical school), you know there is still a long road ahead.
 You still have to interview, match, and then complete residency – another 3-5 years after medical school!
 Medical school tends to feel like you are deep in the tunnel, with no light at the end.
 Residency, on the other hand, has final end date to it all.
 After most of us will be free to head out and finally practice independently.

 The requirements and learning won’t end, but the formal education finally will.
 For me, this made residency fly by compared to medical school.
 Every day I was closer to being on my own, finally closing in on the finish to years of hard work and education I’d put in.
-The light at the end of tunnel grew brighter and brighter!
+The light at the end of the tunnel grew brighter and brighter!

 What do you think – which is better?
 Would you rather do another 4 years of residency or medical school?
 Give your thoughts in the comments section!

 Earnest is a modern student loan refinancing company offering low-interest rates based on your future potential and full financial profile, not just your FICO score.
 Consolidate and refinance your federal and private student loans to save money and simplify your bills.
 On average, clients with an MD save $48,223 in interest when refinancing with Earnest.

 Choose the exact monthly payment that fits your budget, and terms that fit your payoff timeline.
 Earnest charges absolutely no fees – no application, signing, disbursement or late fees.
 You can easily manage your payments via the web or an app, and make early or extra payments.
 You also won’t be passed off to a third-party servicer—Earnest client support is 100% in-house.